prl-theworkshop/prl-theworkshop.github.io/prl2023-icaps/README.md

 * *Bio*: Sheila McIlraith is a Professor in the Department of Computer Science, University of Toronto, a Faculty Member at the Vector Institute for Artificial Intelligence, and a Canada CIFAR AI Chair.
 McIlraith is the author of over 100 scholarly publications in the area of knowledge representation, automated reasoning and machine learning.
 Her work focuses on AI sequential decision-making broadly construed, through the lens of human-compatible AI.McIlraith is an AAAI Fellow, and an ACM Fellow.
 She is an associate editor of the Journal of Artificial Intelligence Research (JAIR), and a past associate editor of the journal Artificial Intelligence (AIJ).
 McIlraith served as program co-chair of AAAI-18, KR2012, and ISWC200.
 McIlraith's early work on Semantic Web Services has had a notable impact.
 In 2011 she and her co-authors were honoured with the SWSA 10-year Award, recognizing the highest impact paper from the International Semantic Web Conference, 10 years prior.
 Her research has also made practical contributions to the development of next-generation NASA space systems and to emerging Web standards. -->

 ## [Panel discussion](#panel-discussion)
-* Topic: Sequential decision making in the era of large language models
+* Topic: Sequential decision-making in the era of large language models
 * Moderator: Christian Muise
 * Panelists: Leslie P. Kaelbling, Subbarao Kambhampati, Erez Karpas, Michael Katz, ChatGPT (operated by Timo Gros).

 ## Talks
-Select accepted papers are given a slot in the program: 15 minutes content + 5 minutes for questions.
+Select accepted papers are given a slot in the program: 15 minutes for content + 5 minutes for questions.

 ## Poster session
 All accepted papers are expected to participate in the poster session